quixio/quix-docs/docs/get-started/what-is-kafka.md

 * **Stream processing topologies**: With Quix Streams for Kafka, developers can define stream processing topologies that describe how data flows through the system.
 Topologies can include operations like filtering, mapping, aggregating, joining, windowing, and more.

-* **State Management**: Quix Streams handles state management transparently for developers.
+* **State management**: Quix Streams handles state management transparently for developers.
 It provides mechanisms for managing and updating state within stream processing applications, enabling functionalities such as session windows, windowed aggregations, and joins.

 * **Fault tolerance**: Kafka ensures fault tolerance in stream processing applications by providing features such as data replication, partitioning, and consumer group coordination.
 In case of failures, Kafka automatically rebalances tasks and restores state from Kafka topics.